Ramasubramanian/ramasubramanian.github.io/posts/constraint_programming.md

 Image credits: https://eurokeks.com/memes/how-to-draw-an-owl

 ### Drawing an actual Owl or using CP to solve an actual problem
 So in our customer place we had a problem of scheduling a set of tasks for a set of employees.
 No I am not going to discuss the schedule generation part even though that was solved using CP.
 Even before scheduling we have to group these tasks into N minute sessions of fixed time so that it can be evenly distributed among employees.
 Since each task can take variable times with a high degree of variations like 1 minute task to 15 minute task choosing the best combination of tasks for grouping into 1 hour sessions so that number of sessions are kept minimal and hence the breaks between each sessions is minimal was a challenge.
-There can be 1000s of tasks per day distributed across 100s of employees per day.
+There can be 1000s of tasks per day distributed across 100s of employees.
 Using naive approach or writing a custom algorithm does not work since the search space is huge.

 So in essence it is grouping n tasks `T1, T2,..., Tn` into m sessions `S1, S2, ..., Sm` where `m <= n` so that m is minimal.
 There is no restriction on the number of tasks a session can hold.
 The expected output for example is